NVIDIA-AI-IOT/jetnet/docs/tutorials/multiple_containers.md

 This will keep running, so leave this terminal open.

-## Run JetNet containers

-Example of running two containers;

-- one for demo-ing `jetnet demo jetnet.yolox.YOLOX_NANO_TRT_FP16` and,
-- the other for demo-ing `jetnet.easyocr.EASYOCR_EN_TRT_FP16`

-#### Terminal 1
+## Step 3 - Run an object detection container on the loopback camera

-Open a new terminal, and launch the first container for object detection.
+In a new terminal, and launch the first container for object detection.
 We'll assume the working directory is the root of the cloned ``jetnet`` repository.

 ```bash
 sudo docker run \